PsychRights®

 Summary

-On February 13, 2007, the trial court in the Zyprexa products liability litigation ruled that Jim Gottstein "conspired to steal" the Zyprexa Papers from Eli Lilly when he subpoenaed them from Dr. Egilman in December of 2006, and then released them to the public, resulting in multiple front page articles in the New York Times about Lilly hiding the extreme harm that Zyprexa causes and criminal off-label promotion.
+However, the court in the Zyprexa Products Liability litigation found that what PsychRights' president and attorney in the Bigley case, Jim Gottstein, had done was improper and enjoined him from any further dissemination of the Zyprexa Papers.
 That ruling was appealed by Mr. Gottstein, but on August 12, 2010 the Second Circuit Court of Appeals affirmed the trial court.
 Mr. Gottstein issued the following statement about this decision:

 Today, the United States Court of Appeals for the Second Circuit affirmed the District Court's injunction issued against me in connection with the subpoenaing and distribution of documents produced in the Zyprexa Products Liability Litigation.
 I am disappointed in the ruling.
 The Court of Appeals held the District Court did not abuse its discretion in finding the subpoena was a sham.
 This is not the case.
 I believe I acted properly, but understand why both courts would believe this.
 Ultimately, I feel I did not adequately explain my actions to the District Court and it was understandably offended by what it thought was a deliberate violation by me of one of its orders.
 My explanation was hampered at the time because critical information had been withheld from me, such as my client having been drugged with Zyprexa pursuant to a forced drugging court order shortly before I took his case.
 I certainly intended no disrespect to the District Court.